 - Novastar's investment strategy rests on the belief now well demonstrated that sustainable, scalable benefits to the many - not just the few - in our regions will naturally result from the commercial growth and success of businesses that (a) serve their latent demand for basic goods and services, and/or (b) incorporate them in the value chain of the business, so long as Novastar faithfully and rigorously applies its Social Value Screen prior to each new investment. - Novastar positively screens for investments where profitable commercial growth and the scale of benefits are clearly and strongly correlated and avoid investments that entail a trade-off between social and financial value.
-Novastar thereby mitigates risks of misalignment between commercial and social/environmental objectives. - ★ The Social Value diligence report produced for each new investment and presented to the fund's Investment Committee (IC) includes a clear articulation of: - How the prospective portfolio company satisfies the screen; - Who benefits (the direct beneficiaries, be they customers, suppliers, and/or employees); - What are the nature of the benefits; - How much social and environmental value is expected (breadth, depth and duration).
+Novastar thereby mitigates risks of misalignment between commercial and social/environmental objectives. - The Social Value diligence report produced for each new investment and presented to the fund's Investment Committee (IC) includes a clear articulation of: - How the prospective portfolio company satisfies the screen; - Who benefits (the direct beneficiaries, be they customers, suppliers, and/or employees); - What is the nature of the benefits; - How much social and environmental value is expected (breadth, depth and duration).
 The Social Value diligence report outlines the metrics to be used to measure the social and environmental value.
 These metrics are aligned with IRIS+ standards where possible.
 In cases where relevant metrics don't exist within IRIS+, we create bespoke metrics that best capture the value generated by the company.
 They are agreed with the company as a required quarterly reporting rubric to enable monitoring and corrective actions where possible.

-- → Baseline social impact metrics are included for each company in Novastar's first quarterly report to investors after the company has been added to the Novastar portfolio. - ★ With support from some of its fund investors, Novastar has commissioned several third-party 'deep dive' research projects to gain a better understanding of the depth of social and environmental value generated by certain portfolio companies and refine and enhance the metrics used to track that value.
-Where indicated, Novastar has adjusted the reported social/environmental benefits accordingly. - → During due diligence prior to investment, Novastar pays particular attention to founder core motivation and the risk of mission drift.
-This is elaborated under Principle 6 below. - → While the Social Value diligence report highlights risks to the company's impact thesis, this is an area that Novastar intends to enhance going forward.
+- Baseline social impact metrics are included for each company in Novastar's first quarterly report to investors after the company has been added to the Novastar portfolio. - With support from some of its fund investors, Novastar has commissioned several thirdparty 'deep dive' research projects to gain a better understanding of the depth of social and environmental value generated by certain portfolio companies and refine and enhance the metrics used to track that value.
+Where indicated, Novastar has adjusted the reported social/environmental benefits accordingly. - During due diligence prior to investment, Novastar conducts interviews with target customers, to understand the breadth (including TAM) and depth of the challenges and whether the company is offering an effective solution.
+The affordability of the solution and the beneficiaries' willingness to pay is also assessed as an indicator of productmarket fit and whether the solution can scale.
+The team also pays particular attention to founder core motivation and the risk of mission drift (elaborated under Principle 6 below).
+Novastar documents the findings of its due diligence in its Social Value diligence report. - While the Social Value diligence report highlights risks to the company's impact thesis, this is an area that Novastar intends to enhance going forward.